nhsconnect/CareConnect-profiles-STU3/README.md

-# CareConnect-profiles-STU3
+# CareConnect-profiles
-HL7 UK FHIR STU3 profiles

-A library of profiles (resources and interaction patterns) of the HL7® FHIR® standard (version STU3) that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.
+A library of profiles (resources and interaction patterns) of the HL7® FHIR® standard that implementers can adopt to simplify integration and interoperability within UK Health and Social Care.

 The process for managing this library is described at: